• Skip to main content

 Does the toothpick trick work for brownies?

 Sort of.
 Using a toothpick is a great way to gauge when to take your brownies out of the oven, but you have to look more closely because we're not looking for a clean toothpick.
-For these rich and fudgy double chocolate brownies, you want to see a thin coating of brownie batter on the toothpick.
+For these extra fudgy Cherry Chocolate Brownies, you want to see a thin coating of brownie batter on the toothpick.
 A clean toothpick means your brownies are over-baked.

 Is it better to bake brownies in glass or metal?